GET STARTED | Get Your Fair Cash Offer Today

 Tax Implications of Different Home Sale Scenarios in Cleveland

-How do taxes differ for selling a primary vs. rental property?
+How do taxes differ for selling a primary vs. a rental property?

 When selling a rental property, the profits generally face capital gains tax and may be considered ordinary income.
 Additionally, any depreciation recapture when you own the property will be taxed as ordinary income.
 This means the depreciation you previously claimed needs to be paid back upon sale.